How to submit a manuscript

 - Do you have access to people likely to buy your book?
 For example, you are a university lecturer and can put your book on a reading list; you have an online following/mailing list you can use to promote your book; you are a member of a club with related interests etc.

 - Is there an upcoming anniversary related to your book?
-For example, 2012 is the 100th anniversary of the sinking of the Titanic, 2016 is the 100th anniversary of the 1916 Rising.
+For example, 2012 was the 100th anniversary of the sinking of the Titanic, 2016 was the 100th anniversary of the 1916 Rising.

 These questions are important to keep in mind when putting together your submission:

 - Why should we publish your book?

 - What is the target market for this book?
 Who will buy it and why?

 - Are there ‘competitive’ texts on the market already?
 How is your book better than those?
 What does your book offer that they don’t?

 - Do you plan to include images in your book?
 Do you have permission from the copyright holders to use them?
 We will need high-resolution images – any image taken from the internet will not be suitable for publishing.